Landau instability and mobility edges of the interacting one-dimensional Bose gas in weak random potentials: Linear Response to a Random Potential

-for $\omega_{-}(k)\leqslant\omega\leqslant\omega_{+}(k)$, and zero otherwise.
-Here $\omega_\pm(k)$ are the limiting dispersions that bound quasiparticle-quasihole excitations \footnote{The notations $\omega_{+}$ and $\omega_{-}$ correspond to the excitations of types {I} and {II}, respectively, in Lieb's original paper \cite{lieb63:2}.}.
-For arbitrary strength of interactions, the branches $\omega_{+}$ and $\omega_{-}$ correspond to the Lieb's type I and II excitations, respectively \cite{lieb63:2}.
+for $\omega_{-}(k)\leqslant\omega\leqslant\omega_{+}(k)$, and zero otherwise \cite{brand05,cherny06}.
+Here $\omega_\pm(k)$ are the energy dispersions bounding a single quasiparticle-quasihole excitation.
+The branches $\omega_{+}$ and $\omega_{-}$ correspond to the Lieb's type I and II excitations, respectively \cite{lieb63:2}.
 They are known analytically in the TG regime